Innsbrook, Missouri

 Innsbrook is a village in Warren County, Missouri, United States.
-The population was 552 at the 2010 census.
+As of the 2020 census, Innsbrook had a population of 596.
 The village of Innsbrook is comprised almost entirely by Innsbrook Resort—a private, gated community.
 The village was founded in 1998.

-The name “Innsbrook” was given to the village as a nod Austria’s Tyrol region, a place where beautiful A-frames can be found clustered around small lakes just like Innsbrook.
+The name “Innsbrook” was given to the village as a nod to Innsbruck, capital of Austria’s Tyrol region, a place where beautiful A-frames can be found clustered around small lakes much like Innsbrook.